 Made of wood and leatherette, this record player is durable and of a quality finish.
 Due to the wide variety of finishes and themes in which it is available, you can choose one that would match the settings at your home or your tastes perfectly.
-The Crosley turntable is also quite easy to use and is perfect for beginners.
+The Crosley Cruiser record player is also quite easy to use and is perfect for beginners.

 What We Like About the Crosley Cruiser

 The Cruiser has indeed become popular among those with a taste for modern styles.
 This model certainly comes with several good features.

 - The built-in stereo speaker delivers good audio quality.

 - The portability of the Crosley Cruiser makes it very convenient to carry around as needed.

 - Considering the vintage and unique designs, the lightweight, the build quality, and the durability, this record player is impressive.

 - The advanced pitch control adjustments and the multiple means of input and output deliver an optimal experience.

 What Could Be Improved

 Like the Voyager, the Crosley Cruiser comes with a few drawbacks, as well.
 Some of these are:

 - The quality of the speaker is not as great as you might like it to be.

-- The headphone jack in the cruiser is often known to malfunction.
+- The headphone jack in the Cruiser has been known to malfunction.